qingquansong/pylbfgs/README.rst

     :target: https://travis-ci.org/dedupeio/pylbfgs

+[This is a mirrored package for PyLBFGS pacakge authored by Lars Buitinck, Forest Gregg at (https://github.com/dedupeio/pylbfgs.git) in order to make flexible local changes.]

-This is a Python wrapper around Naoaki Okazaki (chokkan)'s liblbfgs_ library of quasi-Newton optimization routines (limited memory BFGS and OWL-QN).
+The original package is a Python wrapper around Naoaki Okazaki (chokkan)'s liblbfgs_ library of quasi-Newton optimization routines (limited memory BFGS and OWL-QN).

 This package aims to provide a cleaner interface to the LBFGS